More than Emotional Support

 Recovering from an addiction to substances takes time plus physical, emotional and mental energy.
 In addition to the usual stresses involved in recovery, some people also are battling co-existing mental or other types of disorders simultaneously.

-In order to help you cope with everything involved with rehab and recovery, a support animal acts as a coping mechanism for some.
-A pet has to be cared for.
-When you must play with, brush, groom, bathe and walk a therapy dog, for example, you don’t have too much time to think about your own thoughts of relapsing.
+A support animal acts as a coping mechanism for some.
+A pet has to be cared for which means less time to think about your own thoughts of relapsing.
 A dog can also be trained to communicate to a loved one if their owner appears to be dangerously close to relapsing.
 Learning how to train a dog to perform certain tasks helps you learn how to relate to others.

 Having a canine support animal not only keeps you physically active, but it also increases your social interactions.
 You’ll notice that when you walk your pet dog, you’ll come across others who want to pet your animal or just say hello.
 Conversations and new friendships can easily take off from there.
 Getting out of the house can keep depression at bay, taking away at least one reason for which some people self-medicate.